Jurek-Raben/DawProject-Tool/README.md

 # Daw Project Export Tool for Renoise 3.5+ (early state)

-A very early state, kind of a scaffolding of a daw project export tool (and later import maybe) for the Renoise DAW, starting from version 3.5 and upwards.
+A early state daw project export tool (and later import maybe) for the Renoise DAW, starting from version 3.5 and upwards.

-Sadly it is not possible currently to provide a complete tool without a lot of workarounds, due to API limitations.
-These would be easy to add, because everything already is implemented under the hood, just not made available in the API.
-Please read my suggestions for the Renoise API below.
+Please also read my suggestions for the Renoise API below, the tool requires binary helper tools so far which provide required information that currently is not avaialble thru the Renoise API.

 #### Working so far